- Least Effective Exercises Slideshow

 - What should I do if the doctor has placed nasal packs?

 Quick GuideHigh Blood Pressure Symptoms, Causes, Treatments

 If a nosebleed recurs four times or more in a week, see a health-care professional to determine why this is occurring.
-Frequent nosebleeds may be caused by many factors including
+Frequent or chronic nosebleeds may be caused by many factors including

 - Frequent picking or blowing the nose

 - Medications including blood thinners, aspirin, anti-inflammatory drugs, antihistamines, decongestants, or nasal sprays

 - Health conditions that affect normal blood clotting